 Open to people ages 18 years and up

 - Patients must be >= 18 years old.

 - Pathological criteria - Participants must have a newly diagnosed or recurrent WHO grade II astrocytoma, oligoastrocytoma or oligodendroglioma that has been histologically confirmed by prior biopsy or surgical resection.
-If patients have already undergone biopsy and have pathological diagnosis in a non-UCSF institute, pathology must be reviewed and confirmed at University of California, San Francisco (UCSF).
+If the pathological diagnosis ws made outside of University of California, San Francisco (UCSF), the pathology must be reviewed and confirmed at UCSF.

 - Patients must be positive for HLA-A2 based on flow-cytometry or genotyping

-- Both newly diagnosed (with available pathological diagnosis) and recurrent patients can be eligible.
-Prior radiation therapy (RT) after the initial diagnosis will be allowed but there must be at least 6 months from the completion of RT (or radiosurgery) to signed informed consent.
+- Prior radiation therapy (RT) after the initial diagnosis will be allowed but there must be at least 6 months from the completion of RT (or radiosurgery) to signed informed consent.

 - Patients must have a Karnofsky performance status (KPS) of >= 70%.

 - Off or low dose (<= 4 mg/day by Decadron) corticosteroid at least two weeks before the first pre-surgical vaccine